Sunday, August 31, 2025

 “If you will return, O Israel, says the Lord, return to Me; and if you will put away your abominations out of My sight, then you shall not be moved.”
 Jeremiah 4:1

 What is an abomination?
-It is תּï‹×¢ֵבָ×” (toebah) a detestable act, thing or things, loathsome to the Lord.
-God told His people through Moses long ago that idols are detestable to Him.
-“Cursed is the man who makes an idol or a molten image, an abomination.”
-[1]
+It is תּï‹×¢ֵבָ×” (toebah) a detestable act, or thing, loathsome to the Lord.
+Deuteronomy 27:15 says, “Cursed is the man who makes an idol or a molten image, an abomination.”

-In the early days of Jeremiah’s ministry, King Josiah removed the abominations that King Solomon set up on behalf of pagan wives.
+In 2 Kings 23:13, during the early days of Jeremiah’s ministry, King Josiah removed the abominations that King Solomon set up on behalf of pagan wives.
 Josiah removed Ashtoreth the abomination of the Sidonians, Chemosh the abomination of Moab, and Milcom the abomination of Ammon.
-[2]

-After Josiah’s death, the people returned to idols.
-Jeremiah had a Word from the Lord for them, “They have turned to Me the back, and not the face; though I taught them, rising up early and teaching them, yet they have not listened to receive instruction.
-They set their abominations in the house which is called by My Name, to defile it.
-And they built the high places of Baal which are in the Valley of the Son of Hinnom, to cause their sons and their daughters to pass through the fire to Molech, which I did not command them, nor did it come into My mind that they should do this abomination, to cause Judah to sin.”
-[3]
+In Jeremiah 32:33-35, after Josiah’s death, the people returned to idols.
+The Lord had a Word for them, “They have turned to Me the back, and not the face; though I taught them, rising up early and teaching them, yet they have not listened to receive instruction.
+They set their abominations in the house which is called by My Name... they caused their sons and their daughters to pass through the fire to Molech...”

 The Jerusalemites refused to remove their idols so God removed them from Jerusalem.